 A taskforce including members of the National Society of Genetic Counselors and the Perinatal Quality Foundation reviewed the medical literature and came to consensus regarding the best estimates for prevalence for the conditions included in this calculator.
 Sources can be found under the Reference tab.

 There is limited information regarding the prevalence of microdeletion conditions during pregnancy.
 Most of the estimates of prevalence come from the pediatric population and therefore, it is possible that this may not represent the prenatal prevalence for these microdeletions.
 Underestimates of prevalence would result in a lower PPV.
-Furthermore, there may be specific ultrasound findings or family history that would suggest a higher baseline risk for the individuals and this should be taken into account with using this calculator.
+Furthermore, there may be specific ultrasound findings or family history that would suggest a higher baseline risk, and this should be taken into account when using this calculator.